cabottech/PartKeepr-Backup/README.md

 You'll need to set the database connection and file locations properties specific to your system and installation.

+Ensure the user has permissions to read/write to the `backup_root_path`.

 Note: it is recommended that 'backup_root_path' be set to a location *not* on the SD card.
 A safer location for backups would be a mounted USB drive, or mounted network folder.
 This ensures that in the event of SD card corruption or fault, the backups aren't also lost.

 ## How to use

 ### From command-line

-Run a backup (from the install directory):
+Run a backup:
 ```
 $ ./partkeepr-backup.sh
 ```